-The page from which you begin editing does not look like the website itself.
-Logging in through the Admin takes you to the Dashboard from where you can access your website’s editable areas.
+Logging in through the Admin takes you to the Dashboard from where you can access your website's editable areas.

 Your dashboard will look a little like this one though the colours may vary.
 The important bits are the links down the left-hand side: your dashboard will contain some or all of the ones listed here.
 The most used are Posts, Media and Pages.

 We recommend opening two tabs in your browser at once: one for the website and the other for the Dashboard.
 That way you can swap between the two and view the results of your efforts.

 Each time you save a change in the Dashboard, the results will only show on the website when you have refreshed the page.